You may have recently noticed, if you’re a regular reader of The Stranger, some intriguing changes on the staff roster at Seattle’s Only Newspaper.

 What’s going on at The Stranger?
 It’s tempting to speculate that there’s a purge in progress there.
 While it’s true that many talented writers have come and gone through the Stranger newsroom since the paper’s founding in 1991, the number and quality of the recent departures begs for such speculation.
 Rumors exist of political pressure from big-money advertisers and/or Seattle City Hall insiders who may have objected to the paper’s hard-hitting muckraking in recent years, such as its critical reportage on the deep-bore tunnel fiasco and the $15 minimum wage movement, among other recent touchy subjects in local politics.
 Internal staff dissent may also have played a role in the recent departures.
 It’s known that senior Stranger management interfered with reporters who were covering Seattle’s move to a $15 minimum wage.
 Some of those reporters also openly advocated the $15 minimum wage, which certain local business owners — and regular Stranger advertisers — openly and vociferously opposed.

-For those of us who have followed Seattle’s alternative print media for many years now, these departures echo uncannily the purge that happened at Seattle Weekly in 2006, after the national newspaper chain New Times Media took over that once-great alt-weekly.
+For those of us who have followed Seattle’s alternative print media for many years now, these departures echo uncannily what occurred at Seattle Weekly in 2006, after the national newspaper chain New Times Media took over that once-great alt-weekly.
 What happened at the Weekly then was clearly a blatant purge, whose casualties included longtime editor-in-chief Knute Berger and political columnist Geov Parrish, both of whom were known for high-quality writing and fathomless insider knowledge regarding Seattle city politics.
 Some Weekly staffers were fired, while others — such as Berger and Parrish — were given conditions for staying clearly designed to make them quit, which they did.

 Apparently, New Times Media then felt that appealing to a younger, more “urban” and “edgy” demographic was more important than maintaining crucial institutional memory.
 Hence, the Weekly‘s news department was effectively and deliberately dismantled.
 As part of that purge, the Weekly stopped covering local politics and stopped running election endorsements.
 The overall drop in quality at the Weekly was immediately obvious, and that paper took several years to recover.